List of accolades received by Top Gun: Maverick

-The film has received various awards and nominations.
-Top Gun: Maverick garnered two Golden Globe nominations at the 80th ceremony.
-It received six nominations at the 95th Academy Awards, including Best Picture, Best Adapted Screenplay, Best Original Song, Best Film Editing, and Best Visual Effects; and won for Best Sound.
-In addition to two National Board of Review Awards, it was named one of the ten best films of 2022 by the American Film Institute.
-The film won three of five nominations at the 47th Saturn Awards.
+Top Gun: Maverick garnered awards and nominations in various categories with particular recognition for Cruise's performance as well as its sound and visual effects, cinematography, and film editing.
+It received six nominations at the 95th Academy Awards, including Best Picture, and won Best Sound.
+At the 76th British Academy Film Awards, the film was nominated for Best Cinematography, Best Editing, Best Sound, and Best Special Visual Effects.
+Maverick received six nominations at the 28th Critics' Choice Awards and won Best Cinematography.
+It garnered two nominations at the 80th Golden Globe Awards.
+In addition to two National Board of Review Awards, Maverick was named one of the top-ten films of 2022 by the American Film Institute.